Lohann/nodejs-facebook-openidconnect/README.md

 This project is an example of how to implement "Login with Facebook" using facebook's OIDC.

-For more information about OpenID Connection, [check this link](https://openid.net/developers/specs/).
+For more information about OpenID Connect, [check this link](https://openid.net/developers/specs/).

-## Setup
+## Getting Started

 ### Step 1 - Create a Facebook's App
 Follow this guide: [https://developers.facebook.com/docs/development/create-an-app/](https://developers.facebook.com/docs/development/create-an-app/)